ppy/osu-wiki/wiki/Tournaments/Template/en.md

 ## Prizes

-In every world cup, people conquering a place on the podium are eligible to receive unique prizes created specifically for World Cup winners.
-As these items may change with every installment of the World Cups, it is only possible to give an estimate prize list for each World Cup.
+In every tournament, people conquering a place on the podium are eligible to receive unique prizes created specifically for {TOURNAMENT_NAME} winners.
+As these items may change with every installment of the tournament, it is only possible to give an estimate prize list for each {TOURNAMENT_NAME}.

 | Placing | Prize(s) |
 | :-: | :-- |